-As regards, provisioning on loan portfolio, the Company has adopted Credit Loss Estimation Policy from March 2020 which is in accordance to with IND-AS and duly approved by the Board of Directors.
+As regards, provisioning on loan portfolio, the Company has adopted Credit Loss Estimation Policy from March 2020 which is in accordance to with IND-AS, the ECL policy is duly approved by the Board of Directors.
 The ECL policy specifies the parameters such as probability of default (PD), loss given default(LG).
-PD and LGD are calculated based on five years' historical data which make the ECL rationalized and realistic, for further details ECL policy of the company may be referred.
+PD andLGD are calculated based on five years' historical data which make the ECL rationalized and realistic, forfurther details ECL policy of the company may be referred.